|Guide||♦||22 Triplogs||0 Topics|

 At the end of the Hospital Flat Campground road, about fifty feet to the left of campsites 10 and 11, is a well-trodden trail leading into the meadow.
 Follow this trail downhill to the far side of the meadow, where it meets a little creek, near campsite 9.
-There will be a large wooden sign there, marking the start of the Hospital Flat Nature Trail 32.66533 N, 109.87560 W. The first of many wooden posts with the word "trail" and an arrow, appear here as well.
+There will be a large wooden sign there, marking the start of the Hospital Flat Nature Trail 32.66533 N, 109.87560 W. The first of many wooden posts with the word "trail" and an arrow appears here as well.
 These markers are scattered along the rest of the trail.
-Just past the signs, the trail plows through an alder thicket, and crosses a little wooden bridge over Big Creek.
+Just past the signs, the trail plows through an alder thicket and crosses a little wooden bridge over Big Creek.
 A metal donation/trail guide box that appears to be abandoned sits beside the trail at the edge of the campground.
-Now you'll begin following Big Creek downstream through a peaceful riparian area full of large leaved cow parsnip and skunk cabbage plants.
+Now you'll begin following Big Creek downstream through a peaceful riparian area full of large-leaved cow parsnip and skunk cabbage plants.
 Young alder trees crowd small crystal clear pools along this gently trickling alpine stream.
 A narrow grassy meadow soon follows, amid dense stands of fir and spruce.

 About a third of a mile in, the trail turns southeast and begins to climb out of the creek bed, following an old logging road.
 Pines proceed to replace the spruce trees, and the trail widens out.
-Aspens appear once the trail turns north and begins climbing along side the Treasure Park road.
+Aspens appear once the trail turns north and begins climbing alongside the Treasure Park road.

-The trail leaves the old logging road just before reaching a parking area along highway 366, at the start of the Treasure Park road.
+The trail leaves the old logging road just before reaching a parking area along Highway 366, at the start of the Treasure Park road.
 A few more "trail" signs attempt to direct you back to Hospital Flat from the highway, but I couldn't make any sense of them among the intertwining paths and fallen logs.
 It's easier to just hang a left on the Swift Trail (highway 366) and follow it for 0.4 miles back to Hospital Flat Campground.